Sneha-Santhosh/GoogleFoobarChallenge/README.md

 # GoogleFoobarChallenge
-Questions and answers for Google's secret foo.bar challenge I received.
+Questions and answers for Google's secret foo.bar challenge.

-Google has a secret challenge for coders who do a lot of google searches related to coding.
-When I was searching on Google I saw a message pop up saying "Curious developers are known to seek interesting problems.
-Solve one from google?".
-So I decided to give it a try.
+Google has a secret challenge for coders who do a lot of Google searches related to coding.
+When searching on Google, I got a pop-up saying "Curious developers are known to seek interesting problems.
+Solve one from Google?".

-So far I have completed level 1 of the challenge using Java, which I have uploaded here.
+Completed level 1 of the challenge using Java.

 Here's my level 1 bunny hopping around after I solved the problem.